fnaumenko/isChIP/README.md

   -n|--cells <int>      number of nominal cells [1] -G|--ground <[float]:[float]>
                         fore- and background levels:
-                        number of selected fragments inside | outside binding sites, in percent of all | foreground.
+                        number of selected fragments inside/outside binding sites, in percent of all/foreground.
                         In control mode background is ignored [50:1] -E|--exo [<int>]      apply ChIP-exo protocol modification with specified exonuclease 'headroom' length.
                         If the option is not specified, ChIP-exo is not applied [6]